sasip-climate/notebooks-nextsim-workshop2025/README.md

 Here are the instructions on how to run this material on your own laptop.

 **Prerequisites** : You will need a recent version of docker on your machine, if you do not have it already you can install it from here : https://docs.docker.com/get-started/get-docker/
-You will also need around 5Gb of storage for the docker image and the data it contains
+You will also need around 5Gb of storage for the docker image and the data it contains.

 You need 2 ingredients :
   - the notebooks